Boiler Repair Greenwich — Verified Heating Engineers

 For boiler repair in Greenwich, a proper visit starts with diagnosis — not parts.
 The engineer checks pressure, flow, ignition, error codes and the condition of key components before anything is quoted or replaced.
 You get a clear explanation of what has failed and what it will cost to fix.

-Many straightforward faults the engineer completes many straightforward faults on the same visit.
+Many straightforward faults can be completed on the same visit.
 For parts that need ordering, the engineer will make the boiler safe on the first visit and return once parts are available.

 Before the engineer arrives — confirm whether the fault is heat only, hot water only, or both, and note your boiler type (combi, system or conventional).
 Photograph the error code on the display before they arrive.
 It cuts diagnostic time and helps them arrive with the right parts.